Mount Ulla Township, Rowan County, North Carolina: Governance

 Mount Ulla is governed at the county level and does not have any local government.

 Elections

-Mount Ulla Township is designated Mt.Ulla voting precinct 24 with a polling place at Mt.Ulla Station of West Rowan Fire Department; North Carolina Congressional district 13; North Carolina Senate district 34; North Carolina House of Representatives district 77.
+Mount Ulla Township is designated Mt.
+Ulla voting precinct 24 with a polling place at Mt.
+Ulla Station of West Rowan Fire Department; North Carolina Congressional district 13; North Carolina Senate district 34; North Carolina House of Representatives district 77.

-2018 Government Representation
+2018 government representation

 As of February 9, 2019, the following legislators represent the residents of Mount Ulla in the United States and the state of North Carolina governments.